 Many characters drink alcohol.
 There is infidelity, one-night stands, etc. Some jokes will go over a lot of kids’ heads, but some are way too much.

-Is Ted Lasso Appropriate for Kids Over 16?
+Is Ted Lasso Appropriate for Kids Under 16?

-Ted Lasso really is a fantastic, funny show, but it is aimed for a more mature audience.
-If you don’t mind a lot of language and some sexual things, then there are many valuable character and sports lessons.
+Ted Lasso is a fantastic, funny show, but is for mature audiences, and not exactly kid friendly.
+If you don’t mind a lot of language (the f-bomb A LOT), and some sexual situations and innuendos, then there are many valuable character and sports lessons.
 Ted is the nicest guy and the world could use a lot more Ted Lassos.

 That’s probably the best thing about Ted Lasso – the imperfect characters.
 But you love them anyway.
 Some of them do really crappy things, but they also know how to apologize and make amends.
 And in the locker room, the usual stereotypical behavior isn’t allowed.
 Ted sets expectations, and the rest help each other to keep others in check.

-If they toned down some things, Ted Lasso would be a fabulous family show, but as it stands now, I’d say 16 and up if you don’t mind some of the content.
+If they toned down some things, Ted Lasso would be a fabulous family show, but as it stands now, I’d recommend it for ages 16 and up if you don’t mind some of the content.
 You can’t help but root for Ted Lasso.
+And he really does make you believe that people are good.

 More Parent TV Reviews